-As estate planning attorneys in Austin TX, we know that estate planning is a proactive process.
+As estate planning attorneys in Austin TX, we know that planning your estate is a proactive process.
 You plan thoroughly so your assets are protected, tax exposure is limited, and your beneficiaries can avoid probate costs and hassles after you’re gone.

 The Alexander Law Firm in Austin, Texas assist clients with their estate planning.
 We’ll begin by analyzing your existing income, assets, insurance and goals, then we’ll consider the wide range of estate planning tools available – including wills, living wills, durable powers of attorney and simple revocable or irrevocable trusts.
 As we dig further into your situation, we’ll make more recommendations to best meet your particular goals.